-595. (Conditions for perfection of lease of immovable)

-(1) A lease of an immovable may be held up against a subsequent acquirer of any real right over the immovable by virtue of the fact that the lessee has occupied, and continuously used and profited from the leased immovable.

-(2) A lessee actually occupying a leased property may exercise the same rights as the owner to demand return [of a dispossessed thing], for removal of disturbance and/or for prevention of disturbance, against an infringement of the lease rights.
+- 598. (Conditions for perfection of lease of immovable) - (1) A lease of an immovable may be held up against a subsequent acquirer of any real right over the immovable by virtue of the fact that the lessee has occupied, and continuously used and profited from the leased immovable. - (2) A lessee actually occupying a leased property may exercise the same rights as the owner to demand return [of a dispossessed thing], for removal of disturbance and/or for prevention of disturbance, against an infringement of the lease rights. - 599.
+(Lease period) - (1) A lease may be entered into with or without stipulating a period. - (2) A lease of an immovable not in writing shall be deemed to be a lease without stipulation of period. - (3) A lease of an immovable for a period of 15 years or more shall be complied with the provisions set forth Article 244 (Definition of perpetual leases) et seq of this code.

-596. (Lease period)

-(1) A lease may be entered into with or without stipulating a period.

-(2) A lease of an immovable not in writing shall be deemed to be a lease without stipulation of period.

-(3) A lease of an immovable for which a period of 15 years or more is stipulated shall be a perpetual lease, that is a real right.

-(4) A lease of an immovable for which a period of 15 years or more has been stipulated but which has not been registered shall be valid as a lease until the expiry of the 15-year period.